page updated on December 31, 2020

 All that changed when Perl forked itself in July 2000.

-It's easy to criticize Perl 6 in 2014, as the project approaches its 14th anniversary without anything productive to show for it.
+It's easy to criticize Perl 6 20 years later.
 It's more important to discuss why the failures of Perl 6 doomed Perl, at least so that other languages can attempt to make new and interesting failures.